Our top tips for children and young people

 …more fruit and veg, less processed food and less meat.
 Think about where your food comes from, and how it’s made.
 Is it grown nearby, and in a way that is good for the environment?
 Have a conversation at home or at school about what food you’d prefer to eat, to help the planet.

-…thoughtfully.
-Before you buy something new, think about what it’s made of.
+If you really have to buy it, and it has to be new, think about what it’s made of.
 Has it travelled far to reach you, has it been made in a way that harms the environment, and what is it packaged in?

 …about talking to people, asking questions and doing things differently.
 And don’t be put off by this being such a big and complicated problem.
 Give some of these ideas a try, and get your friends and family involved too, and you can make a difference.